VenkataBhaskarr/TechnicalBlogs/computerNetworks.md

 any device that can be assigned an IP address is called a host

+## what is a hub?

+a device that lets you to communicate with other devices using concept of bradcasting and is less efficient.

 ## what is a switch?

-switches are devices that are used as intermidatery devices to connect two or more systems and can also connects these systems to the router its job is to maintain MAC address and send the data to the correct MAC address on the locally connected devices through the switch.
+switches are successor of hubs which are intelligent devices that uses uni and multi casting based on MAC address switches are devices that are used as intermidatery devices to connect two or more systems and can also connects these systems to the router its job is to maintain MAC address and send the data to the correct MAC address on the locally connected devices through the switch.